James4Ever0/termexec/README.md

 with TerminalExecutor(['bash'], width=80, height=24) as executor:
     # Waits for the terminal emulator to be ready.
     time.sleep(1)  # Adjust sleep time as necessary for your environment

+    # Or if you prefer to wait for terminal idle event
+    try:
+        executor.terminal.wait_for_terminal_idle(duration=1, timeout=10)
+    except TimeoutError:
+        print("Terminal did not become idle in time.")

     # Get the current display of the terminal emulator as a string.
     terminal_text = executor.display